vixon/gurk/README.md

 ## Creating your own pages

 Ok fine, you don't want to use the features feature.
+We suggest to using Sinatra instead :).

-You are free to do so by doing the following
+However, you are free to do so by doing the following

 Create a file called app/contact.rb